OpenST/facilitator/README.md

 Skip this step if stake and redeem pool already exists and you own the owner / admin keys used while deployment.

 *Deploy stake pool*: Use below command to deploy stake pool contract for facilitation of stake and mint requests.
 Organization owner and admin keys will be needed to whitelist worker keys in next step.
+Deployer address must be unlocked.

   ```
   mosaic setup-stake-pool <originChain> <originWeb3EndPoint> <deployer> <organizationOwner> <organizationAdmin>